Modes and Commands

 [ui]

-Use approval_mode = "ask" for prompts on each tool call, or approval_mode = "always-approve" to skip them.
+Use permission_mode = "ask" for prompts on each tool call, or permission_mode = "always-approve" to skip them.
 The default is ask.
+The legacy keys approval_mode and yolo = true are still accepted but permission_mode takes precedence.

 Put this in ~/.grok/config.toml, not project-scoped .grok/config.toml.